John-Halter/Forest-Fire-Deep-Learning/README.md

 # Forest-Fire-Deep-Learning
-#### A classification and prediction forest fire model using Tensorflow, Keras and Pycharm
+#### A classification and prediction forest fire model using Tensorflow, Keras and Jupyter
 #### Created by John Halter

 ## Description of Project